Barton Springs Pool: Operation of the pool

+Anyone seen smoking or with an open container of alcohol will be asked to leave or denied entry.

+Flotation devices are permitted at either end of the pool, but not in the middle section.

-The pool is usually open to the public from 5:00am to 10:00pm, daily.
-During this time, the floodgates on the pool's dam are closed, and Main Barton Spring fills the pool to a maximum depth of more than 18 feet.
+When open for swimming, the floodgates on the pool's dam are closed, and Main Barton Spring fills the pool to a maximum depth of about 18 feet.
 At the upper end of the pool, another dam prevents surface water from Barton Creek from entering the pool by diverting it through a tunnel under the sidewalks.

-Although admission to the pool is free from November through mid March, from mid March to October a small fee ($1 to $8 for residents of Austin) is charged for entry after 8:00am.
-Every evening after 9:00pm during the charging season, admission is free until closing.
-Summer passes, valid from Memorial Day to Labor Day, are also available.

-Lifeguards are usually present except before 8:00am, when swimmers are cautioned to "swim at your own risk".
-The pool is surrounded by grassy slopes and beautiful trees with plenty of shade.
-Items prohibited from entering the facility include coolers, food, non-resealable beverages other than water, glass containers, alcohol, loud speakers, pets other than service animals, and bicycles.
-Flotation devices are permitted at either end of the pool, but not allowed in the middle.

-On Thursdays, the pool is closed for cleaning from 9:00am until 7:00pm.
+On Thursdays, the pool is closed for cleaning from 9 a.m. until 7 p.m.
 The floodgates are sometimes partially opened, lowering the water level in the pool by several feet.
 Employees then buff or blast pressured water against the limestone bottom of the pool's shallow end, as well as the steps and ramps leading into the water, in order to wash away the hazardous and slippery algae buildup.
 In the deep end, a fire hose is used to push debris toward the downstream dam.
 Overgrown vegetation is also trimmed on cleaning days.
-Once a year the pool is closed for several weeks for more extensive cleaning.
+The pool is closed for several weeks once a year for more extensive cleaning.

 The pool is closed during flash flood warnings as Barton Creek may flood and overflow the diversion dam.
 Swimming in Barton Springs Pool is then unsafe, as it transforms into a raging creek.
 The pool is then closed for several days after a flood, so mud and debris that washed into the pool can be removed.
 Other unplanned reasons for pool closure include lightning or thunder in the area, "search and rescue" situations, serious medical emergencies, high fecal coliform count, and chemical spills (either inside the pool itself or over the Barton Springs segment of the Edwards Aquifer).